 This was an unannounced inspection, focused on the use of restrictive practices in the designated centre.
-Based on the observations of the inspector, and from speaking with residents, it was clear that all members of the team were committed to providing person-centred care to residents.
+Based on the observations of the inspector, and from speaking with residents, it was clear that all members of the team were committed to providing personcentred care to residents.
 The feedback from the residents that spoke with the inspector was overwhelmingly positive.
+Positive comments made to the inspector included "its great here", "a grand spot" and "I love it".